Bills fans substitute nearby restaurants for tailgating, but owners still feel loss

 He reminisced about past Bills games and tailgate parties, when they'd get handed free beers from other fans and eat with strangers.
 This was a time to be with family, he said, the Bills family.

 Not all restaurants were in the same position to to capitalize on the Bills traffic.
-Big Tree Inn on the south side of the stadium, was far quieter than normal, despite some fans singing "Heyyyyyy!
-Let's go Buffalo!"
-The bar and restaurant sat just inside the Abbott Road closure marker and lacked traffic in the drizzly weather two hours prior to game time.
+Big Tree Inn on the south side of the stadium was subdued, despite some fans singing "Heyyyyyy!
+Let's go, Buffalo!"
+The bar and restaurant sat just inside the Abbott Road closure marker.

 Orchard Park resident Emily Conforti and her friends, who had 7:05 p.m. timed entry tickets, were still grateful to be there for some substitute game day atmosphere in the lieu of her family's traditional tailgate.